MikeynJerry/ece517/Final Project/README.md

   - The directory containing a `config.json` file for a ran experiment
 - `--nb-testing-episodes <nb_testing_episodes>`
   - The number of episodes to run on each model saved from the experiment defined by `<log_dir>/config.json`
+- `--show-board`
+  - Will show the graphical display of Pacman during the testing games